rambasnet/Python-Fundamentals/README.md

 ## Copyright and License

-&copy; 2018 Ram B. Basnet, T. Doleck.
-All content is under MIT License.
+&copy; 2018 Ram B. Basnet and T. Doleck.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation.
 See LICENSE file for details.

 Please feel free to use the content anyway you find it useful.